as4529/gp3/README.md

 **Custom Likelihoods and Kernels**

 gp3 currently leverages [autograd](https://github.com/HIPS/autograd) to allow for inference on custom likelihoods and kernels.
-I am working on transitioning to Tensorflow to allow for easier integration with existing deep learning models.
+I am working on transitioning to PyTorch to allow for easier integration with existing deep learning models.
 See ```examples/lif.py``` and ```examples/lif.ipynb``` for examples of a custom likelihood function.

 ## Roadmap